Autogenic training: Biological aspects

-Another study from 1958 hypothesizes that autogenic state is between the normal waking state and sleep.
+Another study from 1958 hypothesized that autogenic state is between the normal waking state and sleep.
 It suggests that EEG patterns occurring during autogenic training are similar to electrophysiological changes occurring during initial stages of sleep.

 Contraindications

 Autogenic training is contra-indicated for children below the age of 5 and the individuals whose symptoms cannot be controlled.

-Clinical application and evidence
+Applications

 Autogenic training has different applications and is used in a variety of pathophysiological conditions, such as bronchial asthma or hypertension, as well as psychological disorders e.g. anxiety and depression.

 Autogenic training has been subject to clinical evaluation from its early days in Germany, and from the early 1980s worldwide.
 In 2002, a meta-analysis of 60 studies was published in Applied Psychophysiology and Biofeedback, finding significant positive effects of treatment when compared to normals over a number of diagnoses; finding these effects to be similar to best recommended rival therapies; and finding positive additional effects by patients, such as their perceived quality of life.
 Autogenic training is recommended in the 2016 European Society of Cardiology Guideline for prevention of cardiovascular disease in persons who experience psychosocial problems.
 The International Journal of Dermatology conducted a study and found that Autogenic Training was potentially helpful for improving aged skin in women experiencing menopause.

-In Japan, researchers from the Tokyo Psychology and Counseling Service Center have formulated a measure for reporting clinical effectiveness of autogenic training.